Freddy10035/JobScout/README.md

-# Developer-Jobs
+# JobScout

-The Developer Job Scraper is a Python web scraper that extracts job listings from the different job boards for the software/data and other relevant categories.
+JobScout is a Python bot that extracts job listings from the different job boards from plenty different categories.
 The scraper uses the requests library to make a `HTTP GET` request to the job board website, and the `beautifulsoup4` library to parse the HTML response and extract the relevant information from the job listings.
-The extracted information includes the job title, company name, job location, job type, and job function.
+The extracted information includes the `job title`, `company name`, `job location`, `job type`, `salary` and `job function`.
 The scraper can be used to quickly gather job listing information for analysis or other purposes.
-## How to Use
+## Usage

 To use this scraper, simply run `main.py`.
 The output will be printed to the console and saved to your configures MySQL or PostgresSQL database.